-- 7.1 The application has been called to be determined by the Planning Committee in the event the application is recommended for approval by Councillor Turner, with concerns raised that the development would result in a negative impact on the street scene, is of a poor layout and would result in a negative impact to neighbours.

-- 7.2 Frinton and Walton Town Council objected to the initial submitted plans, raising the following concerns:

-- Overdevelopment of the site;

-- Will be open 365 days per year from 8am to 10pm;
+- 7.1 The application has been called to be determined by the Planning Committee in the event the application is recommended for approval by Councillor Turner, with concerns raised that the development would result in a negative impact on the street scene, is of a poor layout and would result in a negative impact to neighbours. - 7.2 Frinton and Walton Town Council objected to the initial submitted plans, raising the following concerns: - Overdevelopment of the site; - Will be open 365 days per year from 8am to 10pm;

 - Inadequate engagement with the community;

 - Height of floodlights is excessively high;

 - Potential health concerns regarding the use of micro plastics; and

-- Concerns with sound management.
+- · Concerns with sound management.

-- 7.2 Following the submission of amended plans and additional information, Frinton and Walton Town Council again recommend refusal, however welcome the reduction in operating hours.
+- 7.3 Following the submission of amended plans and additional information, Frinton and Walton Town Council again recommend refusal, however welcomed the reduction in operating hours.
 They have suggested an alternative scheme could be prepared, centralising the pitch and rotating it 90 degrees, and include the running track around the pitch away from boundaries to residential gardens and properties.

+- 7.4 Since the application was last brought before the Planning Committee in May 2024, Frinton and Walton Town Council have again confirmed they recommend refusal of the application, on the following grounds:

+- Hours of operation too excessive for a residential area;

+- Sound and light pollution;

+- Environmental concerns relating to the composition of the crumb from the pitch, and it dispersing within the environment;

+- Not in keeping with the area;

+- Bat survey carried out was insufficient in duration; and

+- Lack of engagement with Town Council and local residents

-- 7.3 In addition, in total there have been 75 letters of objection received, as well as a petition signed by 265 people.
+- 7.5 In addition, in total there were initially 75 letters of objection received, as well as a petition signed by 265 people.
 This is the total number of representations received, including in response to the initial plans submitted and the amended plans.
 A summary of the concerns raised are as follows:

 - Unacceptable noise disturbances;

 - Harm to bats and wildlife;

 - Significant light disturbances via floodlights;

 - Overlooking concerns;

 - Operating hours are excessive;

 - Harm to property prices;

 - Inappropriate location for such a development;

 - Parking issues already, which will be made worse;

 - Increased traffic concerns; and

 - Will result in anti-social behaviour.

-- 7.4 The Council has also received, in total, 100 letters of support and a petition of support submitted by Frinton and Walton Youth Football Club and signed by 359 people.
-This is the total number of representations received, including in response to the initial plans submitted and the amended plans.
-A summary of the points raised are as follows:

-- An excellent addition for the school;
+- 7.6 Since the application was last brought before the Planning Committee in May 2024, an additional 34 letters of objection have been received, with the following points raised:

+- Noise impacts to neighbours, including in windy conditions;

+- Parking issues that will arise;

+- Light pollution;

+- Damage to surrounding properties;

+- Overlooking into garden areas via bunding;

+- Impacts to wildlife;

+- Wrong location for a football pitch;

+- Devaluation of local properties;

+- Bat Survey does not meet guidelines as surveys were condensed, and the report states the conditions were sub-optimal;

+- Health impacts as a result of the pitch material;

+- Lack of notification of the planning application;

+- Fencing will be an eyesore;